gblbjj/pi-top-install/README.md

 **3 - program and system service to turn the hub-controller off after shutdown (version 1.1, released)**

-This program is for Raspbian Jessie only, it should not be installed in pi-topOS.
+This program is for Raspbian Stretch or Jessie only, it should not be installed in pi-topOS.

 This program will help to protect your battery by shutting the pi-top-hub-controller off after a shutdown of the Raspbery Pi